WordPress/openverse/documentation/projects/proposals/monitoring/20220307-project_proposal.md

   - Note, queries are rarely that intuitive to write and have at least two moving parts that dictate how the alarm works, the query and then the alarm condition.
-- Each view has a version of the above relative to request frequency.
+- Each view[^1] has a version of the above relative to request frequency.
 Views with lower overall requests per second will require longer windows of time before alerting.
 We could also configure something like `view_request_count > threshold && view_5xx_count == view_request_count` to filter out cases where only a small number of requests have occurred against a view that happened to fail; though this is risky.
 I think in those cases we'd